 Childrens Holiday Club Team in Thailand

-Come as a team of two or three adults to run a programme for our children in early June 2021 at a beach resort in Sam Roi Yot, where their parents will be attending a WEC branch conference.
+Come as a team of 2-3 people to run a programme for our children in late August 2021, while their parents attend a WEC branch conference in the historic northern town of Phitsanuluk.

-Plan and run a 5-day programme for 3 children and 3 teenagers.
+Run a 7- or 8-day programme of activities for about 4-6 children.
 You will come fully prepared to lead and run all the programme content.

 Qualities & Gifts Sought